 An introduction to classic topics at the intersection of physics and biology.
 Topics may include biopolymers, self-assembly, nerves and signal propagation, molecular machines, and biomembranes.
 The course will emphasize approaches based on thermodynamics, statistical mechanics, and experimental techniques.
-Concurrent registration in PHY317L is required.
-(Three one-hour lectures and a three hour laboratory.
-Fall)

-Prerequisite(s): MAT146(Calculus II), PHY122(General Physics II)
+Prerequisite(s): 1 of MAT146(Calculus II), MAT255(Multivariable Calculus); PHY122(General Physics II)